Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Skills.md

 Additionally, certain powers allow you to gain information about psionic effects, provided that you make a successful Psicraft check as detailed in the power description.

+### Action
-**Action:** Varies, as noted above.
+Varies, as noted above.

+### Try Again
-**Try Again:** See above.
+See above.

+### Special
-**Special:** A psion gains a +2 bonus on Psicraft checks when dealing with a power or effect from his discipline.
+A psion gains a +2 bonus on Psicraft checks when dealing with a power or effect from his discipline.

 If you have the Psionic Affinity feat, you get a +2 bonus on Psicraft checks.

+### Synergy
-**Synergy:** If you have 5 or more ranks in Psicraft, you get a +2 bonus on Use Psionic Device checks related to power stones.
+If you have 5 or more ranks in Psicraft, you get a +2 bonus on Use Psionic Device checks related to power stones.

 If you have 5 or more ranks in Use Psionic Device, you get a +2 bonus on Psicraft checks to address power stones.